-Through the Hoop Shoot program, the Elks been developing and reinforcing grit for nearly 50 years—long before researchers and experts concluded that grit is so important for our children.
+Through the Hoop Shoot program, the Elks have been unleashing grit for more than 50 years—long before researchers and experts concluded that grit is so important for our children.
 Just listen to the parents and contestants in these videos.
 They’re talking about grit.

 Meet Ellison Graham

 Ellison Graham, sponsored by Great Falls, Mont., Lodge No. 214, was one of 10 Hoop Shoot National Finalists to shoot a perfect 25/25.
 But, she was on the only perfect score in the girls division, and the first in the 8-9-year-old girls division since 2013.
 After a tough loss in 2019, she bounced back to earn a Getty Powell Award.
 (Runtime: 2 mins., 6 secs.)